Exclusive Offer: Enjoy 2 Months FREE on Paloma Membership!

 Medically Reviewed by:

-The thyroid gland is a butterfly-shaped organ situated at the nape of your neck.
-Although small in size, this organ plays an influential role in regulating your body’s metabolism, growth, and development.
-More specifically, the thyroid produces hormones that control the rate at which your body utilizes energy and protein synthesis.
-When the thyroid cannot produce enough thyroid hormone to control these processes, it can lead to hypothyroidism, which is characterized by a general slowing of many body functions.
+Your thyroid is a small, butterfly-shaped gland located in your neck.
+Although small, the thyroid gland regulates your body’s metabolism, growth, and development.
+More specifically, the thyroid produces hormones that control the rate at which your body utilizes energy and influences protein synthesis.
+When your thyroid doesn’t produce enough thyroid hormones, it leads to a condition called hypothyroidism.
+Hypothyroidism is characterized by a general slowdown of many body functions.

 What is tinnitus?

 Tinnitus is the medical term for “ringing in the ears.”
-Although it is not a serious medical condition, it can impact your quality of life.
-People can experience tinnitus at any point in their lives, especially after exposure to loud noises.
+Although it is not considered a serious medical condition, it can significantly impact your quality of life.
+People can experience tinnitus at any point, especially after exposure to loud noises.
 Sometimes, tinnitus occurs in healthy people for no apparent reason.
-In contrast, other times, tinnitus may relate to an underlying medical condition or trauma.
+In other cases, tinnitus may relate to an underlying medical condition or head injury.

-Along with damage caused by frequent exposure to loud noises, tinnitus can also be from certain medications and medical conditions.
-For example, tinnitus can be caused by:
+Along with damage caused by frequent exposure to loud noises, other causes of tinnitus include:

 • High blood pressure